 Metrics and Key Performance Indicators for Employee Evaluation

 Setting goals and achieving them is every business’s core – or at least, it should be.
 As a small business owner, you need to be constantly aware of how effective your activities are, be it marketing, accounting or projects.
 There are several quantifiable ways to tell whether your sales are increasing or how good your cash flow is.
 However, when it comes to measuring employee productivity, there is no obvious way to evaluate the effectiveness of their work.
-A frequently asked question by team leaders is, “How will I decide if my employees are using their skill sets to the fullest, so as to achieve the company goals?”.
+So, a frequent question in the minds of team leaders is the following.
+“How will I decide if my employees are using their skill sets to the fullest, so as to achieve the company goals?”.
 If you too are wondering how to evaluate employee performance, here you’ll find all the metrics and key performance indicators for employee evaluation!

 What is a KPI (Key Performance Indicator)?